(Johnson Photograph)

 Driver Scott Brayton arrived at Indy and first qualified in 1981.
 He won the pole position two times (1995 & 1996) and also set a 1-lap qualifying track record in 1985 (started 2nd).
 He had a best finish of 6th in both 1989 and 1993.
 During Time Trials in 1996, Brayton dramatically withdrew his already-qualified car and made a last-ditch effort in a back-up car for the pole position.
 Brayton won the pole, his second-consecutive Indy 500 pole.
 Six days later, Brayton was testing a Menard team back-up car.
 His car suffered a rapidly-deflated right rear tire, and crashed hard in turn two.
 Tragically, Brayton was killed of a basal skull fracture at the age of 37.

-Following his tragic death, an award was created in Brayton’s memory.
+Following his tragic death, organizers wanted to establish an award in Brayton’s memory.
+Initially, the idea was made to rename the PPG Pole Award in Brayton’s honor.
+However, it was eventually decided to create a brand new award instead.
 Beginning in 1997, the Scott Brayton Driver’s Trophy was introduced, and presented to the driver who ‘best exemplifies the attitude, spirit, and competitive drive of Scott Brayton’.
-The prize was $25,000 and a trophy, and could actually be given to a driver who missed the race.
+The prize was $25,000 plus a trophy, and could actually be given to a driver who missed the race.
 Royal Purple Motor Oil was the original sponsor.
 In the first three years, it was presented prior to the race during the Public Drivers Meeting, handed out by Scott’s father Lee Brayton.
-Starting in 2000, it was presented after the race at the Victory Banquet.
+Starting in 2000, it was presented after the race at the traditional Victory Banquet.
+This way the award could take into account race performance.
 A driver could win the award only one time in his/her career.

 Seven former or eventual Indy 500 winners won the Scott Brayton Award.
 But only one driver (Sam Hornish Jr.) won the award in the same year he won the race.